hugo-sebastiao/hugo-sebastiao.github.io/index.md

 <h2 id="about">About Me</h2>

-I have a background in biomedical engineering and scientific software, with experience across microscopy systems, automation, and computational research workflows.
-My work sits at the interface of software engineering, experimental instrumentation, and scientific data analysis.
+I have a background in biomedical engineering and scientific software, with experience at the interface of software engineering, experimental instrumentation, and scientific data analysis.

+My work is centered on systems where software has to interact directly with hardware, coordinate measurements, process scientific data, and remain usable in real research environments.
+I am particularly interested in projects involving custom instruments, microscopy, automation, and experimental workflows that have grown complex or difficult to maintain.

+I understand both the technical and practical side of research software: integrating devices, handling real-time acquisition constraints, building maintainable codebases, and supporting tools that scientists can rely on in daily work.

 [Read more →](mds/AboutMe.html)